 Under your couch cushions, there is usually a manufacturer’s tag with care instructions.
 The tag should also identify the type and percentage of each fabric used in the construction of the item.

-Haitian and Egyptian cotton are very fragile and can easily be destroyed by an untrained or un-attentive technician.
-Cotton and in particular white cotton should never be cleaned with a wet cleaning method.
-The moment, water or any water based cleaner touches that fabric, it will turn brown.
-Additionally small black specks will appear.
-Those specks are tiny bits of chopped up cotton seeds that are otherwise not visible.
-The upholstered item is basically ruined and the chance of restoring the item to its previous condition is virtually impossible.
+Cotton and synthetic fabrics are two fabrics that should be handled with exceptional care.
+Haitian and Egyptian cotton are very fragile and can easily be destroyed by an untrained or unattentive technician.
+Cotton, particularly white cotton, should never be cleaned with a wet cleaning method.
+The moment water or any water-based cleaner touches that fabric, it will turn brown.
+Additionally, small black specks will appear.
+Those specks are tiny bits of chopped-up cotton seeds that are otherwise not visible.
+The upholstered item is essentially ruined and the chance of restoring the item to its previous condition is virtually impossible.

-Synthetic fabrics are more resilient and much easier and safer to clean than natural fiber like cotton, wool and silk.
-Micro-fiber and micro suede are very comfortable, but will tend to show water marks when wet cleaned.
-To avoid water marks your cleaning technician should buff the freshly cleaned fabric with a white towel and then brush the couch with a soft horse hair brush before it dries.
+Synthetic fabrics are more resilient and much easier and safer to clean than natural fibers like cotton, wool, and silk.
+Microfiber and microsuede are very comfortable but will tend to show water marks when wet cleaned.
+To avoid water marks, your cleaning technician should buff the freshly cleaned fabric with a white towel and then brush the couch with a soft horsehair brush before it dries.

-To keep drying time to a minimum, we also use air moving fans to speed the drying process.
+To keep drying time to a minimum, we also use air-moving fans to speed up the drying process.
 On a nice warm day, opening the windows and turning on ceiling fans is also very effective.